ShianLin/shianlin.github.io/README.md

-# HEY,WHY NOT EMAIL ME IF YOU THINK I AM QUALIFIED?
-I could be the best candidate (●'◡'●)
+# Hello(●'◡'●) Would you be willing to email me？ I could be the best candidate (๑•̀ㅂ•́)و✧

 ***